tiredamage42/AresEngine/README.md

 **AresEditor [Executable]-** Program to edit Ares projects.

-**AresEditorAPI [Shared Library]-** Contains all the editor functionality, so projects can make custom editor windows, custom component field visualizations, etc.
+**AresEditorAPI [Shared Library]-** Same codebase as AresAPI, but contains all the editor functionality enabled, so projects can make custom editor windows, custom component field visualizations, etc.

 **AresLauncher [Executable]-** Program used to launch Ares projects (game launcher)